jvparidon/universal-huh/universal_huh.md

 Even in English "what" is the most frequent B-word, by far.
-However, for English "huh" is the third item, much more frequent than in other languages.
+However, for English "huh" is the third item; relatively much more frequent than in other languages.
 Two factors might partially explain why "what" is more prevalent than "huh" in English and even more so in other languages.

 1. Scriptwriters prefer to use a more lexicalized repair initiation, whereas in real life people are likely to use "huh?" and its equivalents.
 2. That same cognitive bias toward lexicalized repair initiations affects translators.
 As dialogue is transcribed and translated, "huh" sometimes gets turned into "what", for instance.
 This results in a further decrease in the fraction of "huh" equivalents.